Vapi Voice AI Review: A Comprehensive Analysis and Key Takeaways

 Start and Stop Speaking Instructions

-These panels allow you to finetune your assistant's waiting times and interruptions during interactions.
+These panels allow you to fine-tune your assistant's waiting times and interruptions during interactions.

 Based on my testing, the Smart Endpointing feature improved the natural flow of the conversation.
 It reduced the awkward interruptions from the assistant, so I recommend that you keep it on.
 Of course, you ultimately have to test your voicebot before going live.
 We go into more detail on that in the last section.